Ashish1100/Project_Order_to_Doorstep_O2D_Data-Driven-Insights-into-Food-Delivery-Demand-and-Performance/README.md

 ---

+## Architecture
+Image

+---

 ## Dataset Description

-The analysis is based on a historical dataset of food orders processed via the FoodHub portal.
+The analysis is based on a snapshot of FoodHub's order history.

 | Feature | Description |
 | :--- | :--- |